navisens/NaviDocs/Tutorials/creating-navisensplugins.iOS.md

 This provides information when working with NetworkData, including queries for devices, raw network data, or any network-related errors.
 For more information, see [here](https://github.com/navisens/NaviDocs/blob/master/API.iOS.md#receivenetworkdata_-networkcode-networkcode-withpayload-map-dictionary).

-#### `func receivePluginData(_ tag: String, data: Any) throws`
+#### `func receivePluginData(_ tag: String, operation: Int, data: Any) throws`

 This is a unique callback that deals with communications between plugins.
 All plugins using this stream will receive data broadcast from any other plugin.
 The identifier can be used to identify what type of data is being sent, and from what plugin.
 It is recommended that to make your identifier unique, you prefix all of your identifiers with the identifier of your project.
+The operation can be used to further specify the data packet or request type.

 #### `func reportError(_ errorCode: ErrorCode, withMessage s: String) throws`